 PRTG Manual: Application Programming Interface (API) Definition

-The PRTG Application Programming Interface (API) enables you to access monitoring data and manipulate objects using HTTP requests, run your own written sensors and notifications, implement Mini Probes, and customize the web interface.
+The PRTG Application Programming Interface (API) enables you to access monitoring data and manipulate objects using HTTP requests, run your own written sensors and notifications, and implement Mini Probes.

 Detailed HTTP API Documentation

 An interactive documentation of the API is integrated into your PRTG installation: Login to the web interface and select Setup | PRTG API from the main menu.

 In different tabs, the documentation provides information about:

 - HTTP API: Access monitoring data and manipulate monitoring objects using HTTP requests.
 This tab includes an interactive query builder that you can use to test your queries.
 You can find more details about accessing monitoring data and manipulating objects on the tabs Live Data, Live Graphs, Historic Data, and Object Manipulation.

 - Custom Sensors: Create your own sensors for customized monitoring.
 See also this Knowledge Base article: How can I share my self-written PRTG script/program with other PRTG users?

 - Custom Notifications: Create your own notifications to send alarms to external systems.